 - A. Turn on the following parameters by selecting REPORT from the main menu: Date, Time, Temp, SpCond, Sal, DO%, DOmg/l, Depth, pH, pH mV, Turb, Chl, Fluor, Batt.
 (Select BGA cells/mL and BGA (RFU) if needed).
-Return to main menu.
+Press <Esc> to return to the main menu.
 Initiate data logging by selecting RUN, then UNATTENDED SAMPLE.
-Enter INTERVAL (15 minutes), START DATE (Ideally one day before deployment), START TIME, DURATION (365 days), FILE NAME and SITE.
+Enter INTERVAL (15 minutes), START DATE (Ideally one day before deployment), START TIME (typically 23:59:01), DURATION (365 days), FILE NAME and SITE.
 The file name will be the 3 letter station code (found on the front of the log book) followed by the last 2 digits of the year and the week number.
-For example JUG1105 indicates that the file is for Jug Bay, the year 2011, and the 5th week of the year.
+For example, JUG1105 indicates that the file is for Jug Bay, the year 2011, and the 5th week of the year.
 NOTE: Start Time should always be 59 seconds prior to a quarter hour.
 For example: HH:59:01, HH:14:01, HH:29:01, HH:44:01.
 Also, some stations (The Gooses and The Profiler) have special instructions for their setup.
-Please consult the log books for them. - B. Record file name, start date/time, sampling interval, free disk space (in kb), and battery life in log book.
-Make sure stop date is 1 year after start date. - C. If battery life is less than 45 days, change batteries.
+Please consult the log books for them.
+Press <Enter>. - B. Record file name, start date/time, sampling interval, free disk space (in kb), and battery life in log book.
+Make sure stop date is 1 year after start date. - C. If battery life is less than 11.0V, change batteries.
 If free disk space is less than 100 kb, delete all files by returning to the main menu, selecting FILE, then DELETE ALL FILES.

-NOTE: You should check to make sure that all files have been successfully uploaded to the server before deleting them. - D. Exit menu back to # prompt and disconnect sonde cable. - E. Screw on waterproof connector cap. - F. Wrap the top half of the sonde in cling wrap and electrical tape.
-Label the sonde with the file name.
+NOTE: You should check to make sure that all files have been successfully uploaded to the server before deleting them. - D. Press <Esc> until asked to Exit Menu (Y/N)? then press <Y>.
+Disconnect sonde cable from sonde. - E. Screw on waterproof connector cap. - F. Wrap the top half of the sonde in cling wrap and electrical tape.
+Label the sonde with the file name and date of calibration.